-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Catholic Diocese of Kansas City-St. Joseph Deposit and Loan Fund as of June 30, 2016, and the changes in its net assets and its cash flows for the period from April 28, 2016 to June 30, 2016, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Catholic Diocese of Kansas City-St. Joseph Deposit and Loan Fund as of June 30, 2017 and 2016, and the changes in its net assets and its cash flows for the year ended June 30, 2017, and the period from April 28, 2016 to June 30, 2016, in accordance with accounting principles generally accepted in the United States of America.